Skip to content

 The Playground of System Dynamics

 On the network level we find powerful systemic behaviors that remain hidden at the object level.
-The network is about "how" rather than "what."
-It matters more that people can communicate instantly over long distances than what is being said or what device they use.
+The network is about "how" rather than "what" — it matters more that people can communicate instantly over long distances than what is being said or what device they use.

 Network parameters can be observed from both top-down (how they contribute to RAH) and bottom-up (constructed from connections between objects).
 This flexibility makes the network level a playground for creativity.